-In order to complete this Puzzle Finder Activity, students have to use teamwork to finish it, making it an excellent ESL icebreaker.
-They also have to mingle and talk to each other, which is exactly what you want on the first day of class!
+In order to complete this Puzzle Finder Activity, students have to use teamwork to finish it, making it an excellent TEFL icebreaker.
+Your students also have to mingle and talk to each other, which is exactly what you want on the first day of class!

 #4: Group Therapy

 Group Therapy is an ESL icebreaker activity that works especially well for older teenagers or adult classes.
 It helps your students share the fears that they might have about the upcoming class, or learning English in general.

 Need more ideas for Icebreakers for English Students?
 Check out: 39 ESL Icebreakers for Teenagers and Adults on Amazon

 #6 Riddles and Trivia

-One of the things that I love to do in my classes is to use trivia and riddles as a warm-up.
-They make excellent icebreakers too, if you put the students into teams and let them get to work.
-Here are two recommendations for trivia and riddles:
+One of the things that I love to do in my classes is to use trivia and riddles as a warm-up before each class.
+They make excellent icebreakers too if you put the students into teams and let them get to work.
+Nothing like teamwork to break a bit of ice in your classes!

 501 Riddles and Trivia Questions (For Kids)

 Find Someone Who Bingo makes an excellent ESL icebreaker because it encourages your students to move around the class, talking to each other and finding out information about their classmates.
 It’s fun too because it’s quite challenging and there is an element of competition to it.
 This works well with kids as well as adults.

 Try out some of these Top 10 Conversation Starters for Adults to help your students get to know each other.
-You can put them in small groups and let them get to it if you have a big class.
+You can put your students in small groups and let them get to it if you have a big class.
 I find that groups of 3-4 work well.
 Two is too few if one of the students is very shy.
 Five is too many for the students to really get to know each other.

 You could also check out these Top 10 Discussion Starters for Children for even more ideas.